Satin berrypecker: Description

 Females definitively identified as satin berrypeckers have not yet been collected; however, female berrypeckers putatively assigned to the species have been described as being olive-green overall, with paler yellow streaked underparts and black bills.
 Immature males share the yellow-tinted white underparts of adults, but have iridescent olive-green upperparts with interspersed blue-black feathers.
 The wing feathers are blackish with yellowish-olive outer edges.
 The central tail feathers are tinted olive, while the four outer rectrices have distal white or light grey spots.
 As in adults, the outermost rectrix has a white patch on its outer vane, but the patch is washed grey internally and excludes the rachis.

 Male satin berrypeckers can be told apart from all other berrypeckers by their satin-white underparts.
-The mid-mountain berrypecker is smaller, with yellowish-grey underparts, and the white patch on its tail extends to the outermost two retrices, compared to only one in the satin berrypecker.
+The mid-mountain berrypecker is smaller, with yellowish-grey underparts, and the white patch on its tail extends to the outermost two rectrices, compared to only one in the satin berrypecker.
 The fan-tailed berrypecker has a longer tail with more white, grey underparts, and is probably absent from the mountain ranges the satin berrypecker inhabits.
 Presumed female satin berrypeckers have been described as most closely resembling streaked berrypeckers, but lack the orange or rictal streak found in that species.